 This story first appeared in Wild Seed magazine Volume 4.

 Wild Seed Project member Gregg Raymond, a mostly self-trained plant propagator with a passion for creating living landscapes, shares a meadow in South Portland, Maine, with his family and “more living things than you can count.”
-The story of establishing that meadow, Rewilding a Suburban Yard, appears in Wild Seed magazine Volume 3.
+The story of establishing that meadow appears in Wild Seed magazine Volume 3.